home-assistant/developers.home-assistant/docs/development_environment.md

 From Windows Store install Ubuntu.

-When the Linux subsystem is setup, perform install as for Linux
+When the Linux subsystem is set up, perform install as for Linux.

 ```bash
 $ sudo apt-get update